T0ADLY/T0ADLY/README.md

-- 👋 Hi, I’m T0ADLY
+- 👋 Hi, I’m T0ADLY.
-- 👀 I’m interested in robotics
+- 👀 I’m interested in robotics.
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning Javascript.
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on nothing with no one.
-- 📫 How to reach me U dont
+- 📫 How to reach me: U dont.
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: Nunya
 - ⚡ Fun fact: Im Cool 😎
 :)
 <!---